-The Feed offers coaching and employment opportunities in catering to homeless people.
+The Feed offers coaching and employment opportunities in catering to people who have been homeless.
 We support them towards employment by providing training and work experience.
 When you eat with us you get more than just good food, you empower homeless people to live a fulfilling life of their choice through coaching and catering.

-After taking some time to go traveling, I returned to my hometown of Norwich more open hearted and determined to make change.
-I gained employment within the homeless sector but I became frustrated at the lack of provision for single homeless people and felt that I could develop a business that could maximise opportunities and make more lasting change.
+After taking some time to go travelling, I returned to my hometown of Norwich more open-hearted and determined to make change.
+I gained employment within the homeless sector.
+But I became frustrated at the lack of provision for single homeless people and felt that I could develop a business that could maximise opportunities and make more lasting change.

 Why are you passionate about this cause?